belle2/basf2/skim/doc/04-experts.rst

    The skim package contains a set of tools to make this straightforward for you.
 See `Testing skim performance`_ for more details.

 10. Define validation histograms for your skim by overriding the method ``validation_histograms``.
 Please see the source code of various skims for examples of how to do this.

+.. _skim-steering-file:

+Building skim lists in a steering file

 Calling an instance of a skim class will run the particle list loaders, setup function, list builder function, and uDST output function.
 So a minimal skim steering file might consist of the following: